manasvinik/baas-blog/content/beginnings.md

 Now, I'm not knocking them -- a lot of these apps are wonderfully designed and a delight to use, but my experience with them tends to be this: I sign up, full of excitement, and add a few weeks' worth of tasks to them.
 I promptly forget all about it.
 One month later, I find a new one.
 Now *this* one will surely work for me!
 Rinse and repeat.

-It took me long enough to understand that the number one problem I had (and most people have) with productivity is not "I don't have a place to write my tasks in."
+It took me years to understand that the number one problem I had (and most people have) with productivity is not "I don't have a place to write my tasks in."
 It's not even "I don't have a *well-designed and inspiring* place to write my tasks in."
-It is "I don't have something that ensures I follow through with completing my tasks."
+It is "I don't have something that ensures I finish my tasks."

 > You don’t need another app to write down your todos in.
 What you need is something that ensures you get your work done.